 As a digital marketing platform, Twitter is easier to learn than Facebook from a ‘components’ perspective.
 But it’s just as much of an art.
 The key difference is the importance of hashtags when marketing on Twitter.
 Savvy digital marketing agencies can create a buzz around a hashtag that can drive business for their clients.

-LinkedIn is a very important social network for recruiters and b2b marketers.
-LinkedIn users have twice the purchasing power of your average user.
-B2b digital marketing agencies need the ability to reach C-suite executives in large numbers, so the pool of professionals that voluntarily provide their information must be tapped into effectively.
+LinkedIn is a very important social network for recruiters and B2B marketers.
+Users have twice the purchasing power of your average user.
+It’s the best way to reach C-suite executives in large numbers.

 Moreover, LinkedIn is a godsend for recruitment marketers seeking to hire highly educated employees.
 With LinkedIn, one has the ability to search for competing companies, job titles, schools, and content that pertain to their audience and directly message them with InMail campaigns.
 The best talent is usually already employed, so the ability to deliver high-volume recruiting messages on LinkedIn is something that all recruitment marketers should take advantage of.